Do You Notice That Your Walls Are Bowing? You Need To Hire A Pro! Columbus, OH

 - Expansive clay soils: Such soils expand when wet and shrink during the dry season.
 Poor drainage around the basement walls will cause such soils to exert a lot of pressure on the walls during the rainy season.

-- Frost heaving: During winter, very low temperature can cause ice structures to form on the soil.
+- Frost heaving: During winter, very low temperatures can cause ice structures to form on the soil.
 These structures cause the soil to move, and this results in foundation shifting.

 How to repair bowed basement walls